Samsung Galaxy J3 Prime

 The Samsung Galaxy J3 Prime (also known as Galaxy J3 Emerge, Galaxy J3 Eclipse, Galaxy Express Prime 2, Galaxy Amp Prime 2, and Galaxy J3 Luna Pro) is an Android smartphone manufactured by Samsung Electronics and was released in January 2017.
 It is mainly used as branded phone by mobile carriers.

 Specifications

 Hardware

-The Galaxy J3 Prime features a 5.0-inch TFT LCD display with HD ready (720x1280 pixels) resolution.
+The Galaxy J3 Prime features a 5.0-inch TFT LCD with HD ready (720x1280 pixels) resolution.
 The 5 MP rear camera features f/1.9 aperture, autofocus, LED flash and HDR.
 The 2 MP front camera has f/2.2 aperture.

 All models have 1.5 GB RAM and 16 GB of internal storage which can be upgraded up to 256 GB via microSD card.
 The phone has a 2600 mAh removable battery.
 There are differences at the SoC which are differentiated down below: